aragorn87/udacity_p6_ml_enron/README.md

 > In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.

 SelectKBest was initially used to score all features.
 Based on the scores and intuition, some of the features were dropped.
 Later, using k=10, features were selected.
-The fetaure importance score matric is as below:
+The fetaure importance score matrix is as below:

 | Feature | Score | % NaNs |
 | --- | --- | ---|